The character of the total power operation: Abstract

 \section{Abstract}

-In this paper we compute the total power operation for the Morava $E$-theory of any finite group, up to torsion.
-Our formula is stated in terms of an action of isogenies on the Drinfeld ring of full level structures on the formal group associated to $E$-theory.
+In this paper we compute the total power operation for the Morava $E$-theory of any finite group up to torsion.
+Our formula is stated in terms of the $\GL_n(\Q_p)$-action on the Drinfeld ring of full level structures on the formal group associated to $E$-theory.
 It can be specialized to give explicit descriptions of many classical operations.
-Moreover, we show that the character map of Hopkins, Kuhn, and Ravenel from $E$-theory to its rationalization is a natural transformation of global power functors on finite groups.
+Moreover, we show that the character map of Hopkins, Kuhn, and Ravenel from $E$-theory to $\GL_n(\Z_p)$-invariant generalized class functions is a natural transformation of global power functors on finite groups.